 Your pension is calculated each Scheme year and is based on your pensionable pay.
 The Scheme year ends on 31 March.
-At the end of each year, your pension is adjusted in line with changes in the cost of living.
-You can read more about how your pension is worked out in the next section How your LGPS benefits are worked out.
+In the April following the end of each year, your pension is adjusted in line with changes in the cost of living.
+You can read more about How your LGPS benefits are worked out in the next section.